 The Red Arrows may just be one of the greatest performing aerobatic display teams in the world.
 Brilliantly showcasing the skills and values of the British Armed Forces, their air shows always look magnificent; it is always a treat for all those watching from below.

-Here we are talking about a wonderful slice of British culture and in this article we will be investigating 26 interesting facts about The Red Arrows.
+Here we are talking about a wonderful slice of British culture and in this article we will be investigating fun facts about The Red Arrows.

 The Red Arrows have been putting on their displays since 1965 and they have flown around an impressive 5,000 displays internationally.